History of Namibia: German South West Africa

-Soon after declaring Lüderitz and a vast area along the Atlantic coast a German protectorate, German troops were deployed as conflicts with the native tribes flared up, most significantly with the Namaqua.
-Under the leadership of the tribal chief Hendrik Witbooi, the Namaqua put up a fierce resistance to the German occupation.
+Soon after declaring Lüderitz and a vast area along the Atlantic coast a German protectorate, German troops were deployed as conflicts with the native tribes flared up, most significantly with the Nama.
+Under the leadership of the tribal chief Hendrik Witbooi, the Nama put up a fierce resistance to the German occupation.
 Contemporary media called the conflict "The Hottentot Uprising".

-The Namaqua's resistance proved to be unsuccessful, however, and in 1894 Witbooi was forced to sign a "protection treaty" with the Germans.
-The treaty allowed the Namaqua to keep their arms, and Witbooi was released having given his word of honour not to continue with the Hottentot uprising.
+The Nama's resistance proved to be unsuccessful, however, and in 1894 Witbooi was forced to sign a "protection treaty" with the Germans.
+The treaty allowed the Nama to keep their arms, and Witbooi was released having given his word of honour not to continue with the Hottentot uprising.

 In 1894 major Theodor Leutwein was appointed governor of German South West Africa.
 He tried without great success to apply the principle of "colonialism without bloodshed".
 The protection treaty did have the effect of stabilising the situation but pockets of rebellion persisted, and were put down by an elite German regiment Schutztruppe, while real peace was never achieved between the colonialists and the natives.
 The introduction of a veterinary pest-exclusion fence called the Red Line, which separated the north from the rest of the territory, led to more direct colonial rule south of the line and indirect control north of the line, leading to different political and economic outcomes for example between the northern Ovambo people compared to the more centrally located Herero people.

 Being the only German colony in Africa considered suitable for white settlement at the time, Namibia attracted an influx of German settlers.
 In 1903 there were 3,700 Germans living in the area, and by 1910 their number had increased to 13,000.
 Another reason for German settlement was the discovery of diamonds in 1908.
 Diamond production continues to be a very important part of Namibia's economy.

 The settlers were encouraged by the government to expropriate land from the natives, and forced labour – hard to distinguish from slavery – was used.
 As a result, relations between the German settlers and the natives deteriorated.